 I love creating No Count alternatives for foods I particularly enjoy and an afternoon tea has always been a favourite of mine.
 On our recent trip to Devon, we had planned to go out for a cream tea but I decided to make a DIY one instead.
 I'd definitely do this again - a super treat without any guilty feelings - and so filling that hubby and I didn't manage to eat it all!

-I had six of the finger sandwiches, one quiche, two of the red velvet brownie pieces (which was one brownie cut in half) and one scone – this was just 2sp on No Count!
-If following WW Flex, it would be about 10sp per person if you had the same amount.
+I had six of the finger sandwiches, one quiche, two of the red velvet brownie pieces (which was one brownie cut in half) and one scone - this was just 2sp on No Count!
+If following WW Freestyle, it would be about 10sp per person if you had the same amount.

 Take 6 slices of Warburtons medium sliced wholemeal bread and used two slices to make each of these:

 - wafer thin ham and tomato

 - tuna and cucumber

 I used 2 tbsp of Aldi lighter than light mayonnaise in total on all of the sandwiches (this amount is free).
 I also cut the crusts off which I have taken into account when working out the points for WW Flex.

 I used the recipe that can be found here: www.lovingnocount.com/no-count-crustless-quiches/ and added ham and spring onion.

 I made these the day before and cut each brownie in half.
 The recipe can be found here: www.lovingnocount.com/red-velvet-brownies/